 Our winner of best credit card for teens, kids and children?

-For day to day spending and use we would recommend Go Henry.
-The reason being is that although this card carries a monthly fee there is no other hidden charges.
+For day-to-day spending and use, we would recommend Go Henry.
+The reason is that although this card carries a monthly fee, there are no other hidden charges.

-It has the best management and reporting tools, both the website and smartphone apps are fairly comprehensive.
-It also has those all important parental controls and alerts whenever money is spent on the card.
+It has the best management and reporting tools.
+Both the website and the smartphone apps are fairly comprehensive.
+It also has all the important parental controls and alerts whenever money is spent on the card.

 Parents can transfer a regular allowance into their teenager’s or child’s Go Henry account, it’s free if done by bank transfer.
 Extra money can be earned by completing tasks.
 The card is contactless as well as the standard chip and pin facility that most debit and credit cards have.

-Parents can transfer a regular allowance into their teen’s, kid’s or child’s Go Henry account, it’s free if done by bank transfer.
+Parents can transfer a regular allowance into their teens, kids’s or children’s Go Henry account.
+It’s free if by bank transfer.
 Extra money can be earned by completing tasks.
 The card is contactless as well as the standard chip and pin facility that most debit cards have.